 - (ii) IFRS 9 Financial Instruments ("IFRS 9") was issued by the IASB and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
-The new standard also requires an expected loss impairment method to be used, replacing the incurred loss impairment methods in IAS 39.
-IFRS 9 will be effective as at January 1, 2018.
-Earlier adoption is permitted. - (iii) In January 2016, the IASB issued IFRS 16, Leases ("IFRS 16").
+The standard was adopted December 1, 2017, resulting in no changes to the Company's condensed interim consolidated financial statements. - (iii) In January 2016, the IASB issued IFRS 16, Leases ("IFRS 16").
 IFRS 16 is effective for periods beginning on or after January 1, 2019, with early adoption permitted.
-IFRS 16 eliminates the current dual model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
+IFRS 16 eliminates the current dual model for lessees, which distinguishes between on-balance sheet finance leases and offbalance sheet operating leases.
 Instead, there is a single, on-balance sheet accounting model that is similar to current finance lease accounting.